The EU and its Mediterranean Neighbours

 Access to energy and the development of decarbonised sources remain major concerns - 48% of the continent's total population did not have access to electricity in 2020, according to the International Renewable Energy Agency.
 Yet the potential for clean energy development, including off-grid solar photovoltaics, encouraged by the continent's rapid digitalisation, is enormous.

 Another major aspect of the Summit will be the African countries' access to vaccines against COVID-19.
 Although Ursula von der Leyen ruled out the possibility of lifting patents on vaccines, she stressed that the EU has made proposals to facilitate the use of "voluntary" or "compulsory" licences and is "investing to increase production capacity in Africa, with over 1 billion € committed to this effort".

 Security aspects, with the definition of a renewed architecture for peace and security, will also be on the agenda, as several coups d'état have taken place in Africa in 2021.
 During the African Union's 35th Summit on 5 and 6 February 2022 in Addis-Ababa, the president of the Peace and Security Council stressed that "at no time in the history of the African Union have we had four countries suspended in twelve months: Mali, Guinea, Sudan and Burkina Faso".
 The war in Ethiopia between pro-government forces and the Tigray People's Liberation Front was not reported.
 Eleven of the fifteen most vulnerable countries identified by the Fund for Peace's Fragile States Index are in Africa.
 In the face of long-standing conflicts in Somalia, South Sudan and the Central African Republic, and the worrying situation in the Sahel, Europeans and France are keeping the fight against terrorism as a priority.

 Global Gateway and the Russian and Chinese Presence in Africa

 In December 2021, the European Commission launched Global Gateway, "Europe's new strategy to develop smart, clean and secure digital, energy and transport links and to strengthen health, education and research systems worldwide".
 Seen by many experts as Europe's answer to China's New Silk Roads, a first investment project worth €1.6 billion over five years was announced on 9 February 2022 in Morocco for green energy projects.

 The "Global Gateway" will be the focus of the investments that the Europe-Africa summit is expected to pinpoint.
 Asked about the geopolitical dimension of the EU initiative, aimed at countering Russian and Chinese influence in Africa, the Commission president said that "too often investment options in Africa have hidden costs.
 The financial, political, environmental and social costs are sometimes very high.
-These options often create more dependency than real links
+These options often create more dependency than real links".

 Indeed, since the early 2000s, and especially after 2014, Russia has continued to increase its influence in Africa, especially in sub-Saharan Africa, in economic, military and security areas.
 Between 2014 and 2020, nineteen military cooperation agreements were signed between various countries on the African continent and Russia; the first Russia-Africa summit took place in October 2019 in Sochi.

 As for China, although its investments in the African continent are experiencing a certain slowdown, according to the French Treasury, Beijing is still the largest creditor of sub-Saharan Africa.
 In 2020, China held 62.1% of Africa's bilateral external debt.
 However, the conditions for allocating loans with regard to conditionality clauses linked to borrowing - such as the role of Chinese companies that leave few opportunities for local actors - the non-transparent selection of projects or the indebtedness of participating countries are often unsustainable.
 Moreover, China is expanding its security footprint in Africa and its first overseas military base, whose role is mainly to protect Chinese companies, is in Djibouti!

 More particularly and as stressed by Achille Mbembe, the growing competition between the major powers in Africa is taking place within the framework of "fierce competition between different political models".
 Against this background, it is essential for the European Union to be involved in supporting democracy in Africa "to be able to meet the central challenges of the "Anthropocene" and "to meet Europe's long-term political and security interests in Africa".

 The 17-18 February Summit is an opportunity for Europe and Africa to design a strategic partnership based on mutual interests, taking into account both the new challenges raised by the Covid-19 pandemic and new international realities.
-For the European Union, the launch of a substantial investment package in the framework of the Global Gateway initiative represents the achievement of a more "geopolitical
+For the European Union, the launch of a substantial investment package in the framework of the Global Gateway initiative represents the achievement of a more "geopolitical" agenda.

 The author thanks Luna Ricci and Mélina Giraud for their help